How to Find a Freelance Female Personal Trainer

 As well as being qualified in exercise, conditioning and injury, personal trainers should ideally possess qualifications or good knowledge of nutrition.

 In fitness, exercise and diet go hand in hand.
-Most personal trainers will at the very least be able to make diet recommendations or answer questions, and some can even create a meal plan so it’s well worth asking about their knowledge.
+Most personal trainers will, at the very least, be able to make diet recommendations or answer questions, and some can even create a diet plan, so it’s well worth asking about their knowledge.

 3. Ask freelance female personal trainers about their ethos and values

-Every individual personal trainer has their own way of working.
-Some personal trainers possess holistic methods whilst others will be goal focused only.
+Every personal trainer has their own way of working.

 4. Assess the prices of freelance female personal trainers